takaakikishida/takaakikishida/README.md

 ### About me:
-- R and GIS nerd, passionate about causal inference and geospatial analysis
+- R and GIS enthusiast, diving deep into causal inference and geospatial analysis.
-- Equally proficient in R and Stata, but now I intensively use R
+- Equally adept with R and Stata; however, R is my current workhorse.
-- Interested in Development and Environmental Economics
+- Engaged in Development and Environmental Economics research.
-- I am a second-year MSc student in Economics at HEC Lausanne, University of Lausanne
+- Pursuing my MSc in Economics at HEC Lausanne, University of Lausanne.

 ### Featured works:
 - Coming soon...!